jblukach/lunkerzero/README.md

 Censys Search also provides Slack notifications when ports are opened/closed from the Autonomous System (AS) number query results.

-Why did I pick **Censys** for the Internet searches?

-**FREE** access to the API for the first sixty days so you can determine your organization's value before committing.

 https://search.censys.io

 Knowing is half the battle, making an excellent capability addition!